exekube/exekube/README.md

     ```bash
     alias xk="docker-compose run --rm exekube"
     ```
-1. [Set up a Google Account](https://console.cloud.google.com/) for CGP (Google Cloud Platform), create a project named "ethereal-argon-186217", enable billing.
+1. [Set up a Google Account](https://console.cloud.google.com/) for GCP (Google Cloud Platform), create a project named "ethereal-argon-186217", and enable billing.
 2. [Create a service account](/) in GCP Console GUI, give it project owner permissions.
 3. [Download JSON credentials](/) ("key") to repo root directory and rename the file to `credentials.json`.
 4. Use JSON credentials to activate service account: